Tiriree/ESP32_OSC_Velostat/README.md

 Once installed, use the Adafruit ESP32 Feather board in the dropdown

-For Upload speed 921600 baud works great.
+For Upload speed, 921600 baud works great.

 [OSC example](https://github.com/lwoodbury/Huzzah32OSC)